Alcazar (airline): Proceedings and issues

 Jan Carlzon, the then-CEO of SAS, took the initiative for the merger process.
 He believed that a deregulated European airline market would result in five large airline conglomerates, and launched the strategy "one of five in 95" whereby the SAS Group would be one of five large players in the European market by 1995.
 At the time, SAS was the fourth-largest airline in Europe, behind Lufthansa, British Airways, and Air France.
 Carlzon envisaged that the smaller flag carriers should merge to create a large company.
 The plan was to allow the smaller airlines increased economy of scale, particularly on intercontinental flights.
-For instance, Lufthansa had 20 percent lower unit costs than SAS on international routes.
+For instance, Lufthansa had 20% lower unit costs than SAS on international routes.

 SAS proposed that the new airline be organized as a consortium, in the same way SAS had been organized since 1946.
 This involved six national companies each owning a share of the new airline.
 However, SAS' then structure violated EU regulations, and would therefore have to gain permission from the supranational organization, which was largely controlled by the owners of SAS' main competitors.

 The airlines agreed to attempt as many point-to-point transit flights as possible, although they would still have to operate some flights via a hub-and-spoke network.
-Specifically, SAS would degrade Stockholm-Arlanda Airport and Oslo Airport, Fornebu from hub status, and instead focus its traffic in Copenhagen, which would become the main hub for flights to China and Japan.
-Swissair's hub at Zürich Airport would become the main hub for flights to Africa and South-East Asia and KLM's hub at Amsterdam Schiphol Airport would become the main hub for flights to South America, while Austrian's hub at Vienna International Airport would become the main hub for flights to Eastern Europe.
+Specifically, SAS would degrade Stockholm Arlanda Airport and Oslo Fornebu Airport from hub status, and instead focus its traffic at Copenhagen Airport, which would become the main hub for flights to China, Japan and Korea.
+Swissair's hub at Zurich Airport would become the main hub for flights to Africa, the Middle East, India and Southeast Asia and KLM's hub at Amsterdam Airport Schiphol would become the main hub for flights to South America, while Austrian Airlines' hub at Vienna International Airport would become the main hub for flights to Eastern Europe.